crustio/crust-wiki/website/translated_docs/zh-CN/build-integration-content-storage-delivery.md

 ---
 id: buildIntegrationContentStorageDelivery
-title: Content storage & delivery
+title: Content Storage & Delivery
-sidebar_label: Content storage & delivery
+sidebar_label: Content Storage & Delivery
 ---

 Crust provides standard file upload and download services based on the combination of IPFS.
 Developers can build cloud storage functions, file distribution and even standard S3-like services on Crust.
 This article will explain from the perspectives of file upload, file storage, and file download